10 Oct Mister Sparky’s National Fire Safety Month TipsShare

-Here at Mister Spark, we want to remind you of the best ways to keep your home safe so that the fires in your home are confined to the chimney on chilly autumn nights.
+Here at Mister Sparky NWA, we want to remind you of the best ways to keep your home safe so that the fires in your home are confined to the chimney on chilly autumn nights.
+In honor of National Fire Safety Month, here are some of our tips for fire prevention and safety!

 Your Safety Starts with Working Smoke Detectors